 Ms. Cunningham returned to Kent State on a full time basis as Assistant Professor of Applied Conflict Management in Fall 2001.
 She also continued to work part time with the housing authority as an Organizational Performance Consultant until February 2007, while taking additional graduate level courses to enhance her knowledge and skills.

-Her current interests are in the area of social psychology and conflict, with a special focus on such issues as conflict in the workplace and organizational culture; incivility; effective negotiation techniques; and the role of the individual in creating change in society; and understanding and learning from the events surrounding the May 4, 1970 shootings at Kent State.
+Her current interests are in the area of social psychology and conflict, with a special focus on such issues as conflict in the workplace and organizational culture; incivility; effective negotiation techniques; the role of the individual in creating change in society; and understanding and learning from the events surrounding the May 4, 1970 shootings at Kent State.

 From July 2010 through 2011, Ms. Cunningham served as Acting Director of the School of Peace and Conflict Studies (then the Center for Applied Conflict Management).
 She worked with Kent City Council in 2009 and 2010 to discuss strategies to improve student/community relations.
 She served as a member of the May 4 Visitor Center committee and has assisted with a variety of other university projects over the years.

 Ms. Cunningham is a certified Professional in Human Resources and a member of the Society for Human Resource Management.
 She is a member of the Pi Gamma Nu International Honor Society in Social Sciences, the Alpha Kappa Delta International Sociology Honor Society, the American Association of University Professors, and the Virginia State Bar.
 An article she wrote for YES!
 Magazine, “Practicing Awareness: A Living Memorial to Four Slain Kent State Students,” was published online on January 1, 2015, and was listed as one of YES!
 Magazine’s top 10 articles of the 2014-2015 academic year.
 She also authored an article entitled "Kent State and May 4: Lessons Learned, Lesson Forgotten?" which was published in the September/October 2003 edition of Fellowship.
 Ms. Cunningham served as the advisor for the May 4th Task Force from 2005 until early 2010, and has served as faculty advisor for several other student organizations over the years.